 \section{Abstract}

 Grothendieck gave two forms of his "main conjecture of anabelian geometry", i.e. the section conjecture and the hom conjecture.
-He stated that these two forms are equivalent, and that if they hold for hyperbolic curves then they should hold for elementary anabelian varieties too: we prove these two statements in greater generality.
-We do this while laying the foundations for a theory of anabelian geometry for Deligne-Mumford stacks, and we show how several statements about DM stacks can be reduced to analogous statements for algebraic spaces: in particular we prove that the section conjecture for hyperbolic orbicurves stated by Borne and Emsalem is equivalent to the classical one.
+He stated that these two forms are equivalent and that if they hold for hyperbolic curves then they hold for elementary anabelian varieties too.
+We state a stronger form of Grothendieck's conjecture (equivalent in the case of curves) and prove that Grothendieck's statements hold for our form of the conjecture.
+We work with DM stacks, rather than schemes.
+If $X$ is a DM stack over $k\s\C$ finitely generated over $\Q$, we prove that whether $X$ satisfies the conjecture or not depends only on $X_{\C}$.
+We prove that the section conjecture for hyperbolic orbicurves stated by Borne and Emsalem follows from the conjecture for hyperbolic curves.